The Human Factor

 In this piece I’m going to use a recent example from the George.com team at Asda Walmart to outline how optimising your ‘human’ operating system can drive incredible results -- in this case, an estimated sales uplift of £10m.

-It all started when Asda identified several gaps throughout the business and realised if he could find ways to incrementally optimise the efficiency of Asda’s tech, he had the potential to significantly improve customer experience.
+It all started when Asda identified several gaps throughout the business and realised if they could find ways to incrementally optimise the efficiency of Asda’s tech, they had the potential to significantly improve customer experience.

 Yet precedence always seemed to be given to larger projects or further reaching proposals which needed to be dealt with more urgently.
 In addition, the internal processes in place within the business for submitting proposals for each individual change took time and required the go-ahead from a number of stakeholders.